-is an exhibition from the Oklahoma Visual Arts Coalition which offers five Oklahoma artists a year and $12,000 to create innovative artwork in collaboration with a nationally recognized curator.
-The artists work with the guest curator for one year to create a body of original artwork for the exhibition.
-The next Art 365 will open February 28, 2014 at [Artspace] at Untitled in Oklahoma City before traveling to the Arts & Humanities Council of Tulsa's Hardesty Arts Center in May 2014.
+Art 365 is an exhibition from the Oklahoma Visual Arts Coalition which offers five Oklahoma artists a year and $12,000 to create innovative artwork in collaboration with a nationally recognized curator.
+The artists worked with guest curator Raechell Smith for one year to create a body of original artwork for the exhibition, which opened February 28, 2014 at [Artspace] at Untitled in Oklahoma City.
+Art 365 will travel to the Arts & Humanities Council of Tulsa's Hardesty Arts Center in May 2014.

 Exploring remote portions of our National Parks and wilderness areas, Cook will photograph these pristine locations and print the photographs large scale.
 He seeks to raise awareness of these areas, so inciting a love affair which can lead to further preservation efforts.
 Balancing the difficulty of hiking to these remote areas – encountering physical, mental and emotional challenges – with a love of the land, Cook captures places and moments that most will never experience with their own eyes.